Why Magnesium Is the Supplement I Rely on Most (And How I Use It)

 If you work out:

-Magnesium helps your muscles contract and relax properly.
-So if you’re sore forever after leg day, or you cramp up during Pilates like your limbs are rebelling, it’s not just age.
+Magnesium helps your muscles contract and relax properly, so if you’re sore forever after leg day, or you cramp up during Pilates, it’s not just age.
 It might be low magnesium.
 It also plays a role in energy production, so it helps you have the stamina to work out in the first place.

 If you deal with cramps or tension

 Listen.
-I have tried everything for cramps.
-But magnesium has helped me more than most prescriptions.
-It relaxes the uterine muscles (bless), so PMS symptoms like cramps, headaches, and bloating don’t turn into a full Greek tragedy.
+I have tried everything for cramps, but magnesium has helped me more than most prescriptions.
+It relaxes the uterine muscles (bless), so cramps, headaches, and bloating don’t turn into a Greek tragedy.

 If you deal with inflammation or blood sugar drama:

-Chronic inflammation is at the root of so many issues: acne, fatigue, anxiety, and hormonal imbalances.
+If your energy crashes after meals or your skin is constantly irritated for no obvious reason, inflammation and blood sugar swings are often part of the picture.
 Magnesium helps cool that fire down.
 It’s also been shown to improve insulin sensitivity and support blood sugar regulation, which is huge if you crash after meals or constantly crave sugar.

 Magnesium for Your Skin & Beauty Routine